a5221985/tutorials/Architecture/developer_to_architect_mastering_software_architecture.md

 		1. Indicates two things (for intermediate caches):
 			1. Indicates if the request should be cached
 			2. If cached, for how much duration
+5. Reverse proxy:
+	1. It can exclusively host static content (no static content on web application)
+		1. It is responsible for setting cache headers

 ### Caching of Dynamic Data ###
 ### Caching Related Challenges ###